Ethe2eal/Curtin/README.md

-This is DSR domain ontology based on protege.
+This is DSR domain ontology based on protégé 5.2.